Iconic Plague Images Are Often Not What They Seem

 This is not to say they looked good.
 They were probably sweating and shivering with fevers, and they supposedly smelled terrible, says Jones, "because their bodies were breaking down from the inside."
 But those aren't characteristics that would stand out in an illustration.

 Second, while they certainly must have done their fair share of praying to the saints for recovery, they also knew much more about infectious disease than we give them credit for.
 Plague inspired the first known use of the quarantine, a word that comes from the Italian term for "40 days," the amount of time that ships had to stay offshore before anyone was allowed to set foot on the ground.
-It also inspired an early version of contact tracing, where medical practitioners would search for neighbors and relatives who'd been in contact with a plague victim and isolate them to prevent further infectious spread.
+It also inspired an early version of contact tracing, in which medical practitioners would search for neighbors and relatives who had been in contact with a plague victim and isolate them to prevent further infectious spread.

 The incorrect images, Green says, scratch our plague itch.
 "They fulfill our image of infectious disease," she says, but they're wrong.
 "This is the big hoodwinking everyone has participated in."

-Note: A previous version of this story incorrectly listed the order in which NPR ran mislabeled photos in a June story about the plague.
-The first picture was from a Swiss Bible; it was replaced with one from an Italian document.